Please note that the copy function is not enabled for this field.

 Description of intervention(s) / exposure

-Behaviour - Supervised home-based exercise
+BEHAVIORAL - Supervised home-based exercise

 Experimental: Exercise group - Each participant randomised to the exercise group will receive routine, regular antenatal care.
 In addition, these women will be required to participate in three 60-minute exercise sessions each week, starting at 14 weeks gestation, for a total of 14 weeks (i.e. to be completed by 28 weeks of gestation).
 All exercise sessions will be home-based and fully supervised by an experienced exercise physiologist.

-No Intervention: Control group - Women allocated to the control group will not participate in the home-based exercise program, and will continue their normal physical activity throughout pregnancy.
+No intervention: Control group - Women allocated to the control group will not participate in the home-based exercise program, and will continue their normal physical activity throughout pregnancy.
 This group will receive routine, regular antenatal care, together with the additional outcome assessments at baseline (14 weeks gestation) and cessation of the study (28 weeks gestation).

-Behaviour: Supervised home-based exercise
+BEHAVIORAL: Supervised home-based exercise

 Each participant randomised to the exercise group will be required to participate in three 60-minute exercise sessions each week, starting at 14 weeks gestation, for a total of 14 weeks (i.e. to be completed by 28 weeks of gestation).
 All exercise sessions will be home-based and fully supervised by an experienced exercise physiologist.
 The exercise program will be implemented in accordance with the American College of Sports Medicine and the American College of Obstetrics and Gynecology guidelines.
 All sessions will be conducted on a stationary cycle ergometer.